 - Fear of offending their peers

 - Fear of conversing with strangers

 Kids who suffer from social anxiety worry about many different kinds of social situations.
 They worry about school, extracurricular, and sports.
 Anxiety follows them around on playdates, events, and parties – including ones thrown by their own family!

 Social anxiety disorder can cause a significant amount of stress in a child’s life.
 It has a negative effect on many aspects of their lives.
 They begin to suffer in academic performance and their social relationships.
 Their self-confidence begins to slip away, as do other areas of child development.
 Kids suffering from social anxiety tend to avoid engaging in sports or other group activities.

-But the good news is that there is help!
+But the good news is that there is a help!
 Parents can help children with social anxiety simply by understanding the nature of the disease.
-Through validation that they are indeed suffering and coping skills, parents can help lessen the effects of social anxiety in their kids.
+Through validation that they are indeed suffering and coping skills, parents can help lessen the effects of social anxiety on their kids.
 So let’s dive into the topics of counseling for kids with social anxiety!

 Symptoms of Social Anxiety Disorder in Kids

 The average age social anxiety symptoms begin to appear is around 13 years old.
 For 75% of sufferers, the disorder will last for 8-15 years.
 This disorder can stem from a childhood history of shyness.
-However, most cases are triggered from a traumatic event – mainly through bullying.
+However, most cases are triggered by a traumatic event – mainly through bullying.
 Approximately 15 million Americans suffer from social anxiety disorders.
 The defining feature of social anxiety disorder includes anxiety about one or more social situations in which the person might be subjected to intense judgment.
 Examples include social interactions, being watched and observed by others, and performing in front of others.